immykins/draft/README.md

 Simulator for real-time, multi-user MTG drafting.

-All card images belong to Wizards of the Coast
+This project is [unofficial fan content](https://company.wizards.com/en/legal/fancontentpolicy).
+Magic: The Gathering and all card images © Wizards of the Coast.